Guides

 • Jet heads

-Once you hook the first fish, leave it in the water to keep the school nearby.
+Once the first fish hooks up, we leave it in the water to keep the school close.

-As the rest of the school shows up, we switch to:
+As the school lights up, we switch to:

 • Live pilchards or cigar minnows